AdobeDocs/experience-platform.en/help/edge/reference/automatic-information.md

 | ----------------------------------------- | --------------------------------------- |
 | `events[].xdm.implementationDetails.name` | `https://ns.adobe.com/experience/alloy` |

 The software development kit (SDK) identifier.
 This field uses a URI to improve uniqueness among identifiers provided by different software libraries.
+When the library is used stand-alone, the value is "https://ns.adobe.com/experience/alloy".
+When the launch extension is used, the value is "https://ns.adobe.com/experience/alloy+launch".

 ### Version